Searching for high-quality nutrition with a smaller environmental footprint? Look no further than milk, cheese and yogurt!

 Nourishing Communities

 Did you know that milk is one of the most requested items for food banks?
 Each year, dairy companies work with local food banks to provide nutritious dairy foods to those in need.
-In 2022, the U.S. dairy community provided 506 million pounds of dairy to Feeding America, including nutritious milk, cheese and yogurt!
+Feeding America – the nationwide network of food banks, food pantries and local meal programs – estimates that in 2024, 445 million pounds of dairy foods, have been distributed through the Feeding America network.

 Nourishing the Planet